BEST way to fly

 Memo to the Press and the Media:

-For interviews and/or more information about this program, please contact the Public Information Officer: Maj Larry Stewart, CAP
+For interviews and/or more information about this program, please contact the Public Affairs Officer: Lt Col Larry Stewart, CAP

 (423) 596-3196 [email protected]